 2. Decide how you are going to prepare.

-I am going to take this moment to give a shout out to Magoosh GRE Prep.
+Personally, I used Magoosh GRE Prep to prepare for the exam.
 Their practice test very accurately depicted my score, except I got one point higher in math on the actual exam.
 Their platform is very user-friendly and affordable.
 Magoosh (and some other GRE prep platforms) help you develop a plan for studying, which is essential to nailing the GRE.
 This leads me to number 3…

 3. Develop a plan and STICK to it.